1908 Pittsburgh Panthers football team: Penn State

 "The A. G. Spalding and Bros. offered a trophy to the winner of the annual Thanksgiving Day game between Pitt and Penn State.
 The condition was that the winner should have possession of it each year, and at the end of five years, the team having won the majority of the games, should have permanent possession."

 On Thanksgiving Day Mother Nature blessed Pittsburgh with summer-like weather.
 Nine thousand fans took advantage and came to Exposition Park to witness the annual Pitt versus State College football game.
 The good news for Pitt fans was that they did not give up a touchdown.
 The bad news was that they still lost the game 12-6.
 Pitt had three problem areas the entire 1908 season.
 They fumbled too often; Critical players were injured; Their kicking game was suspect at best.
 In this game Pitt was not able to overcome these shortcomings and pull out the victory.

 Halfback/kicker Vorhis was the star for State College as he was good on three field goals.
 The Pitt defense was awesome as they kept the Staties out of the end zone.
 The first half ended 4-0.
-Coach Moorehead made three lineup changes.
+Coach Moorhead made three lineup changes.
 Joe Campbell moved from tackle to halfback replacing the injured Tex Richards.
 George Bailey replaced Campbell at tackle and Norman Budd replaced Fritz Barrett at quarterback.
 The offense functioned better but Vorhis kicked two more field goals to extend the lead to 12-0.
 Finally, Pitt drove the ball seventy-two yards with Joe Campbell going the final two yards for the score.
 Sam Elliott kicked the point after.
 The remainder of the game Pitt tried to tie but could not sustain another drive.
 Penn State finished the season with a 5-5 record.

 The Pitt starting lineup for the game against Penn State was Homer Roe (left end), Frank Van Doren (left tackle), Samuel Elliott (left guard), John Turner (center), John Shuman (right guard), Joe Campbell (right tackle), Jack Lindsay (right end), Fritz Barrett (quarterback), Quince Banbury (left halfback), Harry Ent (right halfback), and Tex Richards (fullback).
 Substitutions made during the game were: Norman Budd replaced Fritz Barrett at quarterback; George Bailey replaced Joe Campbell at right tackle; Joe Campbell replaced Tex Richards at fullback; James Stevenson replaced John Shuman at right guard; William Rosser replaced Harry Ent at right halfback; Arthur Yielding replaced James Stevenson at right guard; Maurice Goldsmith replaced Homer Roe at left end; and Charles Quailey replaced Quince Banbury at left halfback.
 The game was played in 35-minute halves.